jenkin/jenkin/README.md

 # Hey There! 👋
-**I'm Alessio (he/him)** - I'm a web developer based on Padua, Italy.
+**I'm Alessio (he/him)** - I'm a web developer based on a little town at the foot of the Belluno Dolomites, in Italy.
 I'm interested in software development, on-line and on-chain ecosystems and communities, physics of complex systems.
-I contribute to FOSS projects in my free time!
+I contribute to FOSS projects whenever I can!

 ![SimpleSkillIcons](https://simpleskill.icons.workers.dev/svg?i=linux,debian,kde,gnubash&theme=dark)